jackdo69/dsa-patterns/README.md

 - **Greedy:** Intervals, Scheduling, Optimization
 - **Advanced:** Monotonic Stack, Prefix Sum, Cyclic Sort, Floyd's Cycle Detection

-## How This System Helps

-### ✅ Structured Learning
-No more random problem solving - follow a proven progression from basics to advanced

-### ✅ Pattern Recognition
-Learn to identify "this is a sliding window problem" or "this needs DP + Binary Search" in seconds

-### ✅ Deep Understanding
-Understand WHY patterns work and WHEN to use them, not just memorizing solutions

-### ✅ Interview Ready
-- Quick reference cheat sheet
-- Pattern recognition decision trees
-- Code templates for common patterns
-- Common pitfalls and how to avoid them

-### ✅ Comprehensive Coverage
-75 patterns covering all common interview topics and data structures

 ## Key Features

 - **75 Algorithm Patterns:** Complete coverage of interview topics